lukepchr/CRO-CRM/README.md

 # CRO
-CRO is a CRM system or in this case, Customer Relationships Organiser application for sales teams or account managers to store information regarding their work with customers.
+Customer Relationships Management tool for sales teams and account managers to store and share information regarding their business contacts.
+Built using PHP, MySQL, Bootstrap and JavaScript.
+It can be accessed by multiple users with different passwords and is secured against SQL-injection attacks.

-This is my first Full Stack project.
-I decided to use PHP, mySQL and Bootstrap.
-I run it on Raspberry Pi accessed through SSH and FTP to resemble real deployment environment although when it's fully finished, I wish to make it available to others and e.g. include installer as in CMS systems and documentation.

 ### The core functionality is already working:
 - Add, view, modify and remove company profiles with contact details, notes and employees